 The Fort Meade Alliance is a leader in educational development and addressing the skills gaps and workforce needs for regional employers.

-The Kenneth O. McCreedy Scholarship, the first initiative of the FMA Foundation, was developed to assist Meade High School students who plan to pursue higher education in the fields of science, technology, engineering and math (STEM) or linguistics.
-The scholarship recognizes outstanding, well-rounded graduating seniors for their past achievements and aids them in accomplishing their career goals.The Fort Meade Alliance is a leader in educational development and addressing the skills gaps and workforce needs or regional employers.
+Scholarships: The Kenneth O. McCreedy Scholarship was developed to assist Meade High School students who plan to pursue higher education in the fields of science, technology, engineering and math (STEM) or linguistics.
+The scholarship, which is a total award of up to $4,000 for a four-year college program or up to $2,000 for a two-year college program, recognizes outstanding, well-rounded graduating seniors for their past achievements and aids them in accomplishing their career goals.

-The Fort Meade Alliance has created Tech Mania and STEM Family Night to bolster students’ interest in science, technology, engineering and math.
+Student Programs: The Fort Meade Alliance has created Tech Mania and STEM Family Night to bolster students’ interest in science, technology, engineering and math.
 The FMA Foundation provides the funding that makes these programs possible!

 Read more about the FMA Student Programs by following clicking here.